 With an FSA, employees contribute pre-tax dollars to pay for out-of-pocket healthcare expenses like deductibles, copayments, and other qualified medical, dental, or vision expenses not covered by their health insurance plan.

-Interested in the FSA for Dependent Care?
-Check out our recent article: What Are Flexible Spending Accounts?
+Learn about the FSA for Dependent Care: What Are Flexible Spending Accounts?
 The Complete Employer’s Guide

 The IRS announced that the 2019 FSA Health pre-tax deduction limit would increase to $2,700 for the individual.

 FSA Carryover Rule or Grace Period

 The U.S. Treasury Department rules allow employers to offer employees either a $500 carryover for funds remaining in their FSAs at year end or a grace period; employers cannot offer an FSA carryover provision and an FSA grace period at the same time.

 The use-it-or-lose-it rule means any remaining funds at the end of the year, or grace period, are forfeited back to your business.

 Similar to the HSA, Flex Spending Account contributions are made pre-tax, and distributions are untaxed.
 This benefits your business and boosts your employee’s take home pay by reducing income subject to FICA (social security and Medicare) or FUTA (federal unemployment) taxes.